sakibweb/PHDB/README.md

 # Features
 * Connect: Establish a connection to the database.
+* Disconnect: Close the database connection.
 * Error handling :  Error handling mode.
-* Disconnect: Close the database connection.
+* Blocked some popular SQL injection commands.
 * Query: Execute a SQL query and return the resulting mysqli_result.
 * Insert: Insert a record into the database.
 * Update: Update records in the database.